polycube-network/polycube/Documentation/README.md

 ### Installing the dependencies

 Our documentation uses `sphinx`.
-In order to install the dependenciesm type:
+In order to install the dependencies type:

 ```
 cd Documentation